Coordinated Program in Dietetics (CP)

 Steps to Becoming a Registered Dietitian Nutritionist (RDN)

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
 For more information about this requirement visit CDR's website: https://www.cdrnet.org/graduatedegree.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Graduates who successfully complete the ACEND-accredited [program type] program at [Institution name] are eligible to [apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN].
+Graduates who successfully complete the ACEND-accredited coordinated program at Howard University are eligible to apply to take the CDR credentialing exam to become an RDN.

-The Coordinated Program in Dietetics prepares students to obtain the Registered Dietician (RD) Nutritionist (RDN) credential awarded by the Commission on Dietetic Registration.
+The Coordinated Program in Dietetics prepares students to obtain the Registered Dietitian (RD) Nutritionist (RDN) credential awarded by the Commission on Dietetic Registration.
 There are various paths to obtaining the RD/RDN credential, however regardless of the path chosen, there are three required steps as outlined here: